 Nevada’s members of Congress welcomed much of what President Barack Obama had to say about health care during his speech Wednesday evening.

-Rep. Dina Titus, D-Nev., said the most important part of the speech was when Obama reassured senior citizens he would not sign off on any proposal that reduces their care.
+Rep. Dina Titus, D-Nev., said the most important part of the speech was when Obama reassured senior citizens he wouldn’t sign off on any proposal that reduces their care.

 Titus said she agrees with Obama’s decision to be flexible on whether health care reform includes a broad public option.

 “A public option is a good way and a preferable way to bring competition to the insurance market, but just remember it is a means to an end,” Titus said after the speech.
 “Let’s keep our eyes on the end.”